cbuchart/operating_systems_lectures/ThreadOrTrick/README.md

 ## Introduction

-Tonight is Halloween, children are excited about tonight's party: customs, candies and, if there is no other choice, settle accounts with those wicked who don't have enough sweet supplies.
+Tonight is Halloween, children are excited about tonight's party: costumes, candies and, if there is no other choice, settle accounts with those wicked who don't have enough sweet supplies.
 And that is that year after year the thing has got worse: more little monsters dressed as children, less candies.

-You've been choosen to try to prevent the dissaster and you've been hired to run a simulation of what can happen and be prepared.
+You've been chosen to try to prevent the disaster and you've been hired to run a simulation of what can happen and be prepared.

 ## Problem